Programs

 5th Grade

-Fifth Grade serves as a culmination of elementary learning, emphasizing academic mastery, critical thinking, and personal responsibility.
+Fifth Grade serves as the culmination of elementary learning, emphasizing academic mastery, critical thinking, and personal responsibility.
 Students engage deeply with literature, advanced mathematics, science, and global history while learning to evaluate ideas through a biblical worldview.

 By the end of 5th Grade, students will be able to: